Kliszek/What-the-Weather-frontend/README.md

 ## Configuration

-There are two important environmantal variables that need to be set:
+There are two important environmental variables that need to be set:

 | Name                  | Description                                       | Default value         |
 | --------------------- | ------------------------------------------------- | --------------------- |